 Leaving kids home alone for the first time (or longer times, or with siblings) comes with a weird mix of worry and freedom.
 More than 30 moms shared the age when they started leaving kids home alone, the rules they put in place and the ways they make sure kids can reach them or others in a world where home phones are rare.
-But every decision related to leaving kids home alone should start with a good understanding of your child rather than what other parents do or say.
+But deciding what age kids can stay home alone should start with a good understanding of your child rather than what other parents do or say.

 This post contains some affiliate links - we earn a small commission if you purchase through our links, and we appreciate your support.